 We didn’t know what to expect from Cambodia.
 We haven’t met other travelers who have been to Cambodia (outside of Seam Reap) and didn’t know what to prepare ourselves for.
 Was it going to be just like Thailand and we would spend two weeks in a perpetual state of deja vu?
 Would it be too much like Vietnam, and therefore ruin our already pre-planned future Vietnam trip?
 Was it a waste to spend two weeks of very precious PTO only in Cambodia?
 Were we going to wear ourselves out by trying to visit every country in Southeast Asia and get bored?
 The short version is that the answer to all of these questions is a resounding “No.” The long version is as follows:

 Cambodia was absolutely amazing and lived up to all the hype that I built up in my head before visiting.
 Cambodia warrants a thorough visit and has a lot to offer to a keen explorer.
 Although Angkor temples were a sight to behold and waking up at 4 am to see the sunrise at Angkor Wat was an absolute highlight of the trip, we truly enjoyed the rest of the country.

 Food.
-Prior to visiting Cambodia, I had a very vague idea as to what Cambodian food was like.
+Before visiting Cambodia, I had a very vague idea as to what Cambodian food was like.
 And while the cuisine of neighboring Thailand and Vietnam attracts a lot of fans, Cambodian food is mostly unknown to the outside world.
-The national dish of prahok (fermented fish paste) and seafood prepared with Kampot peppercorns were my absolute favorite.
+The national dish of prahok (fermented fish paste) and seafood prepared with Kampot peppercorns was my absolute favorite.
 But more about Cambodian food in the next post.